RyanGallagher44/Hoboken-Event-Scheduler/README.md

   Finally, run 'npm start'!
 The website is at: http://localhost:3000

 Note: The event recommendation feature of our app works based off of previously attended events.
-However, the functions do not let you create an event in the past.
-So to see this feature in action, you can: run the seed file; register for an event; manually change the date of that event to have occured in the past.
+However, our app does not let you create an event in the past.
+So to see this feature in action, you can: run the seed file; register for an event; manually change the date of that event in MongoDB to have occured in the past.
+Doing this will also allow you to see past events attended/hosted in the user profile page.